KarstenEconomou/pong-clone/README.md

 * Standard: The standard game experience.

-* Nadal on clay: A more difficult game experience where ball and paddle speed is doubled.
+* Nadal on clay: A more difficult game experience where ball and paddle speeds are increased.

 ### Controls
 Controls (also documented in-game) are: